php-fig/fig-standards/proposed/dependency-injection/dependency-injection-meta.md

 This is a tricky question.
 First of all, some DI containers heavily rely on annotations, or on auto binding (Zend DI for instance).
 Therefore, it might not be always possible to declare instances.
 Also, should a package declare its own instances?
 Does this imply an install mechanism?

+Step D releated work will be summarized in [this meta document](step-d-di-configuration-interop-meta.md).